-Help with taxes - This plan design does not allow the option to defer the lump sum bonus, nor does it offer another payment choice.
-In the year the bonus is received, the key employee recognizes income in the amount of the lump sum bonus.
-However, the policy's cash value may be used to pay the income tax due.
+Help with taxes - In the year the bonus is received, the policy's cash value may be used to pay the income tax due.
+It's not possible to receive annual payments or defer receipt of the bonus.

 Use for personal needs - If ownership of the life policy is transferred to the key employee, its cash value and death benefit may be used for personal financial needs.